Fire Services |

 Fire DepartmentsThe Township of East Garafraxa is serviced by three local fire departments, Orangeville, Grand Valley and Erin.
 Please see links below for contact information.

-**In the event any person proposes to start or set a fire which is larger than the maximum size provided in Section 4 such person shall contact the Fire Chief, or his/her designate, to request a site inspection.
-The Fire Chief or his/her designate may or may not authorize the fire to be ignited, subject to such conditions as the Fire Chief or his/her designate may impose, issued in writing.** Fire Prevention and EducationFire, Police and Ambulance remind residents that it is mandatory to have your six digit Emergency Number displayed appropriately at your property.
+Fire Prevention and EducationFire, Police and Ambulance remind residents that it is mandatory to have your six digit Emergency Number displayed appropriately at your property.
 Subdivisions have been assigned a house number which is to be posted.
 Do not use your lot number.
 Houses not posted correctly may result in delays in Emergency vehicles finding your property.
 Check out the following links for Fire Prevention and Safety tips:

 The Ontario Fire Code states that every home in Ontario must have a working smoke alarm and CO detector on every storey and outside all sleeping areas.
 It is the owner's responsibility to ensure these are installed and maintained in working order.
 A barn fire is a farmer's worst nightmare and brings with it significant emotional and economic impact to a farming community.
 Prevent fires on your farm by starting with a fire plan - enforce a no smoking policy in any barn or farm buildings.
-A complete checklist can be downloaded from the Office of the Fire Marshall website - www.ofm.gov.on.ca. |
+A complete guide on reducing the risk of fire on your farm can be downloaded here from the Ministry of Agriculture, Food and Rural Affairs. |

 Police |

-Emergency Preparedness |
+Emergency Response Plan & Preparedness |

 |